kamiooool/ezRPG-Simple/README.md

 29 Dec, 2013: Multilingual smarty support added.
 Now your engine can be fully translated into any language, using only one file (same goes for plugins, simply add to global.lng all the needed strings).

-TODO:
-- Compilation of language files to single global.lng file from plugins

 ezRPG 1.0.2 Simple
 =====